polystat/c2eo/project/scripts/readme.md

 1. Start testing
     ```bash
-    # By default, the path "path_to_tests" and the "config" configuration in settings.yml will be taken, you can set other values in settings.yml
+    # By default, the path "path_to_tests" in settings.yml will be taken, you can set other values in settings.yml

     $ python3 test.py

     # You can specify a different path at startup

-    $ python3 test.py ../tests/nkchuykin
+    $ python3 test.py -p ../tests/nkchuykin

     # You can specify a different path and configuration at startup

-    $ python3 test.py ../tests/nkchuykin without_struct
+    $ python3 test.py -p ../tests/nkchuykin -s test
     ```

     <details>